Sandeepsandeepkannan/Sandeepsandeepkannan/README.md

 🚀 What I’m Working On

-Building full-stack applications using React, TypeScript, Node.js
+Building full-stack applications using React, Nextjs, TypeScript, Node.js

 Exploring real-time communication with WebSockets